cwy20030/ActiGlobe/contributing.md

 copy) the repository and create a new branch for your changes.
 This practice helps maintain a clean and organized codebase, allowing for easier collaboration and review.
 Once the code is ready, submit a pull request for review.
-We ask all contributors to follow the recommended workflow and use the pull request template provided below to facilitate the review process.
-For more details about the general coding and documentation guidelines, please see the next section.
+We ask all contributors to follow the recommend workflow and use the pull request template provided below to facilitate the review process.
+For more detail about the general coding and documentation guidelines, please, see the next section.

 ##### Work Flow for Code Contribution 💪